 Your learning here is completely self-paced, but Figma does offer the option of joining a community to take the course with–if you take this option, you’d have a group of fellow learners to share ideas with and get feedback from as you go through the course.

+There you have it: our top nine picks for free UX design training.
 If your interest has been piqued by the dynamic and creative field of UX, there are many directions you can explore and even more resources out there to help you get started.
 The trainings we’ve looked at in this guide are a great place to start.

 If you’re looking for something even more concise, try this free UX design short course and learn UX in 15 minutes per day for six days.